threefoldfoundation/info_sdk/src/develop/code/capacity_pool/code_pool.md

 ### Extend a capacity pool

 A capacity pool (in our example with id 62) could also be extended with new capacity.
-The instruction is similar to the creation of the pool, difference is the `pool_id` that needs to specified.
+The instruction is similar to the creation of the pool, the difference is the `pool_id` that needs to specified.

 ```bash
 # Get a reference to the 0-OS SAL